Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 Hippos and lions will rarely get into a fighting situation.
 This is because the hippo has enough power to kill a lion with just one bite, and so the lion knows better.

-Another reason is that hippos live in places with both grazing grass and water, which is also a good home for many smaller less dangerous animals and therefore the lion never needs to go after a hippo.
+Another reason is that hippos live in places with both grazing grass and water, which is also a good home for many smaller less dangerous animals and therefore the lion never needs to go after tougher prey in a hippo.

 Image